jithyan/blog/_posts/reducing-re-renders.md

 People who are already aware of this hook may spot a technicality with my implementation.
 In the React documentation, React does not guarantee the hook won't forget its cached value, and can re-execute its first argument even though its dependency array hasn't changed.
-This is not usually a problem, but if the correctness of your code depends on it only executing when the dependency array changes (as is the case in this example, as you'd get a different list of random numbers), then this is not the best approach.
+This is not usually a problem, but if the correctness of your code depends on it only executing when the dependency array changes (as is the case in this example, as you'd get a different list of random numbers), then this might not the best approach.
 BUT, React forgetting the cached value could be a rare situation and this code maybe good enough for most cases.
 Either way, this illustrates the first use of `useMemo`, which is to avoid unnecessary computations.
 There's still a cost in memory to store the cached value, and another cost in doing the equality checks on each render to ensure the deps array hasn't changed, but these are tiny compared to the cost of using the crypto lib's random number generator.

 Alright so we saved some CPU cycles with `useMemo`.
 The next optimization we need to tackle is unecessary renders.
 While a lot less work is being done in each render thanks to `useMemo`, let's minimize the renders to the bare minimum.